omeka/Documentation/source/Reference/libraries/globals/snippet.rst

     Return a substring of a given piece of text.

-    Note: this will only split strings on the space character. this will also strip html tags from the text before getting a snippet
+    Note: this will only split strings on the space character.this will also strip html tags from the text before getting a snippet

     :param string $text: Text to take snippet of
     :param int $startPos: Starting position of snippet in string